kushagra-xo/toSS/README.md

 	- randomNumPls() 	->     generate a random number ( 1 or 0 )

 - resultOfProgram.cpp
+	- faceOfCoinInWords()   ->     tell the user if the face was heads or tails
 	- result()       	->     from user input and random number determine if the user won or lost
 - toSSprogram.cpp